QualityEngineering101/eqe-python-scripts/fastAPI/fastapi_examples.md

 This FastAPI project uses GitHub Actions for continuous integration, testing, and deployment (CI/CD/CT).
 Below are instructions for triggering and monitoring each stage of the pipeline.

+Note: you can execute step 4a without step 4b but to get the full CI-CD-CT experience using GitHub, you need to also run step 4b.

 ---

 ### Preconditions